 If you intend to obtain a Long Term Care Administrator’s license in the state of Minnesota, this option requires a practicum that can be completed at your current health and human services-related workplace or at an approved agency.
 The practicum can add about six months to the program’s length, but you will be prepared to take the licensure exam and earn the Long Term Care Administrator’s license at graduation.

 Founded in 1826, Mississippi College is the oldest college in Mississippi and one of the oldest Baptist schools in the nation.
 In 1831, it also became the first school in the US to grant a degree to a woman.
 As part of its legacy of excellence, Mississippi College has now developed selected online programs to complement the on-campus experience.
 One of these, the online Master of Health Services Administration degree, is designed for students who are already employed in the healthcare field, and who wish to pursue a program of graduate study in middle-level health care administration.

+These courses focus on the conceptual basis and mechanics of financial analysis in the healthcare sector; financial organizations and the community; special problems of hospitals with respect to governing boards and medical staff; professional liability of physicians, medical personnel and hospitals; and governmental regulations of the healthcare field.
 To complete the degree, students take a minimum of 30 semester hours of graduate work.
 The required coursework for the health administration degree program includes classes in management, finance, and legal issues including:

 - Research Methods and Procedures

 - Contemporary Issues in Healthcare